Fix 403 Forbidden Error on WordPress:

 The security mod is also a factor for 403 forbidden errors.
-In your wordpress website.
+In your WordPress website.
 You can fix the Namecheap 403 forbidden error in just a simple way via your CPanel dashboard.
 In the hosting dashboard, you just find Mod Security and click on it.
-You will see the all websites which are attached with this hosting Cpanel.
+You will see the all websites which are attached to this hosting Cpanel.
 Just off the status on the desired domain which is located right side of the website list.

 When you’re running a WordPress website, WordPress uses a special file called .htaccess to control access to your website.
 Sometimes you’ll likely run into the 403 forbidden error.
 This can be frustrating, but there are some simple steps that you can take to get it resolved quickly so that you can get back to business.
 In this article, we’ll run through some of the most common causes of the 403 error and how to fix them.